 What Exactly Is Perplexity AI?

 In simple terms, Perplexity AI is an “answer engine” rather than a traditional search engine.
-You ask a question, and it scours the web in real-time, pulls together info from reliable sources, and gives you a clear, cited response.
+You ask a question, and it scours the web in real time, pulls together information from reliable sources, and gives you a clear, cited response.

 No endless clicking through links, like Google Perplexity does the heavy lifting and summarizes everything nicely.

 I love how it feels like chatting with a knowledgeable friend who backs up everything they say.
-Launched a few years back, by late 2025, it’s evolved a ton with features like their Comet browser assistant and deeper research modes.
+Launched a few years back, it’s evolved a ton by late 2025, with features like its Comet browser assistant and deeper research modes.

 It’s powered by a mix of models (their own Sonar plus big ones from OpenAI and Anthropic), and the best part?
 Those citations mean I can verify stuff instantly.
 In my testing, it handled complex queries way better than plain old search.